UA-Libraries-Research-Data-Services/retrosynthesis/README.md

 [2] White, M. J. Chemical Patents.
 In Chemical Information for Chemists: A Primer; The Royal Society of Chemistry, 2013. https://doi.org/10.1039/9781782620655-00053.

-## Steps to run in codespaces

-1. On the repository 'https://github.com/ualibweb/retrosynthesis', click `code`, then click `codespaces` and `Create codespace on main`
-2. Install Extensions: Press `Ctrl+Shift+x` or click the extensions button on the left and install the `Python` and `Jupyter` extensions made by microsoft

-> [!NOTE]
-> For the AIZynthFinder and Similarity-Based workshop, we will use 4 core machines on codespaces.
-> Click More Options on the codespace, then click `change machine type`